scalasm/zoorl/src/zoorl/README.md

 There are three main packages
 - `core` - contains data model entities, use cases and utility classes
-- `port` - contains the lambda functions that invoke the use cases and deal with AWS concerns like metrics.
+- `ports` - contains the repository interfaces that we use for manipulating the data
-- `adapter` - contains the adapters for accessing data (essentially DynamoDB)
+- `adapters` - contains the adapters, essentially AWS DynamoDB repository implementation and AWS Lambda functions that wrap use cases execution.

 # Limits and compromises